CEITEC-CTLAB/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added relevant labels.
 - [ ] I selected a Reviewer.
 - [ ] I selected an Assignee.
+- [ ] I included keywords to close related issues automatically (if applicable).

 - [ ] My code follows the general/project-specific style guidelines (i.e., it is readable by others).
 - [ ] I have performed a self-review of my code.